dc740/AutoHotPy/README.md

 "Example7-Macros3 - Saving macro to file.py": the title is quite descriptive.

+"Example8-Macros4 - Auto-repeating macros.py": what if you want to always repeat a macro in a game.
+ Imagine something very boring, like a fishing in Argentum Online: U.press() -> click on water... repeat until you get tired, or bored.
+This example shows you how to repeat a macro automatically, until you disable it again, of course.

 IMPORTANT NOTE:
+Known bugs:
-Known bug: the script crashes after saving a macro to file and then trying to run the macro again.
+* the script crashes after saving a macro to a file and then trying to run the macro again.
 Workaround: restart the application after saving a macro to a file.

 ##Running the scripts
 To run any of the scripts open a command line and run "python <yourscript>.py".
 That's all you need.